 Oftentimes, the nurses will even bring the babies to the nursery during visiting hours so no one can hold or get close to the newborns.
 They do this to protect them (especially through cold & flu season), and I love it (as I mentioned before, I’m a slight germaphobe with newborns).

-From what I see on Facebook with friends back home, there are always so many people visiting and holding these fresh, teeny tiny babies in the hospital and it kind of makes me twitch.
+From what I see on Facebook with friends back home, there are always SO many people visiting and holding these fresh, teeny tiny babies in the hospital, hours after birth, and it kind of makes me twitch.
 Colds and flus can be so dangerous for these little humans.

 Visiting hours here are more of a quick visit to check in on the new mom and give her some company (with uncomplicated deliveries, mom and baby stay 3 full days in hospital after birth).